Yuri Mamute

-Yuri Souza Almeida (born 7 May 1995), commonly known as Yuri Mamute, is a Brazilian professional footballer who plays as a striker for Sagamihara.
+Yuri Souza Almeida (born 7 May 1995), commonly known as Yuri Mamute, is a Brazilian professional footballer who plays as a forward Joinville Esporte Clube.

 Club career

-Mamute made his professional debut at Grêmio in 2011.
+Yuri made his professional debut at Grêmio in 2011.
 In 2014, he was loaned to Botafogo.
 He returned to the "Tricolor Gaúcho" in early 2015 and became a starter in the team under Luiz Felipe Scolari, going on to play a bigger role in the tactics of the squad during Roger Machado's tenure.
 However, an injury to his ankle ligaments in July 2015 was a key factor keeping him out of action for about a month.
 Following his return from injury, he struggled to regain a starting position in the squad.

-In January 2016, Panathinaikos and Grêmio confirmed a loan agreement was in place for Mamute who signed a half-year loan contract with the Greek club.
+In January 2016, Panathinaikos and Grêmio confirmed a loan agreement was in place for Yuri who signed a half-year loan contract with the Greek club.
 The agreement included a fee of €100,000 for the first half season, rising to €200,000 if he were to play in the 2016–17 season.
-Panathinaikos secured the option to sign Mamute permanently either in the summer of 2016 for €4 million or at the end of the 18-month loan for €7 million.
-After three months with the club, Mamute was reportedly not deemed to be a suitable replacement for previous striker Nikolaos Karelis and rumoured to return to Grêmio at the end of the season.
+Panathinaikos secured the option to sign Yuri permanently either in the summer of 2016 for €4 million or at the end of the 18-month loan for €7 million.
+After three months with the club, Yuri was reportedly not deemed to be a suitable replacement for previous striker Nikolaos Karelis and rumoured to return to Grêmio at the end of the season.

-In February 2017, Mamute went on trial with Kazakhstan Premier League side FC Aktobe, signing for the club on loan, on 18 February 2017.
+In February 2017, Yuri went on trial with Kazakhstan Premier League side FC Aktobe, signing for the club on loan, on 18 February 2017.

+In May 2023, Yuri moved to Vietnam, signing for V.League 1 club Haiphong.

+In June 2024, Yuri signed for SHB Da Nang, also playing in the V.League 1.